Marijuana is one of the most commonly used drugs

 Co-Occurring Disorders

 Co-occurring disorders are the presence of one or more substance use disorders and mental health disorders that occur simultaneously.
-In many cases, people with co-occurring disorders use substances like marijuana to self-medicate other conditions, such as anxiety or depression.
+In many cases, people with co-occurring disorders use substances like marijuana to self-medicate for other conditions, such as anxiety or depression.

 Common co-occurring disorders with marijuana include: